soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 where the customer can order on the platform's app, and driver provides his own vehicle, fuel, and labor to drive the customer around.
 The customer pays the app, who then pays the driver after deducting the app's "fees".

 They are middle men providing "marketplace" for certain services.
-Their main function is to coordinates stuff to make the order happen, but don't do much else other than charging the customer more for it.
+Their main function is to coordinate stuff with computers to make the orders happen, but they don't do much else other than charging the customer more for it.

-Like most middle men, they should be despised, but they apparently are not and customers seemed to love them initially.
+Like most middle men, they should be despised.
+But apparently, they were not, and customers seem to love them even now.
 This helped them expand, to the point of "disrupting" the traditional business model.

 Now, how did they expand?
 It's called blitzscaling.

 ## Blitzscaling

 All of these “platforms” (including e-commerce apps) follow the same shitty and evil principles of blitzscaling.
-So there're 2 parts about blitzscaling: (1) illegal activities, and (2) undercutting prices.
+So there're 2 parts about blitzscaling: (1) pioneering with illegal activities, and (2) making it super cheap.

 Blitzscaling is required for these platforms to expand, otherwise it won't, because people generally hate middle men.
 So blitzscaling gotta be very aggressive.
 It does this by first "pioneering" innovations by breaking the law (and thus becoming the first mover),